mahekkhathurani/Library_Management_System/README.md

 # Library_Management_System

-In this project, there are two options either to Login as an Admin or Login as a Student.
+In this project, there are features for  an Admin as well as a Student.

-# Features available for Admin:
+# Features available:
-Menu for Admin
+        ~~MENU~~

-1. Insert a Book
+ 1. Add A New Book
-2. Search a Book
+ 2. Search a book
-3. Display all books
+ 3. Display Complete Information
-4. Delete a Book
-5. Exit

-# Features available for Student:
-Menu for Student

-1. View all Books
+ 4. Display All Books of An Author
-2. Search a Book
+ 5. List Titles of a Book
+ 6. List Count of Books (Issued & In Stock)
-3. Issue a book
+ 7. To Issue a Book
-4. View Issued Book
-5. Return a Book
+ 8. To Return a Book
+ 9. Add A New Member
-6. Exit
+ 10. Exit the program

 This project was academic.
 Built this in Semester 3 of Engineering.